What is Domain Authority? SEO Guide for Beginners

 Learn what domain authority means in SEO, why it matters, and how to use it to improve your search rankings.

-Domain Authority (DA) is a score developed by Moz that predicts how likely a website is to rank in search engine results.
-It ranges from 1 to 100, with higher scores meaning a stronger ability to rank.
+Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how likely a website is to rank on search engine results pages compared to competitors.
+Per Moz's own definition, the score ranges from 1 to 100, with higher scores indicating a greater ability to rank.
 Think of it as a reputation score for your entire website, based primarily on the quality and quantity of links pointing to it.
+Domain Authority is a registered trademark of Moz, and it is a comparative third-party metric rather than anything Google publishes or uses.

 Why Domain Authority Matters for SEO